Ronnie-Leon76/Credit-Scoring-System-for-SMEs/README.txt

 Credit Consumer and SMEs Financial Behavior Analysis Overview
 - This project focuses on analyzing and understanding the financial behavior of credit consumers and small to medium-sized enterprises (SMEs).
-- The primary goal is to provide insights that can support targeted marketing efforts for credit bureau members.

 Objectives
 1. Customer Segmentation: Utilize clustering algorithms to segment credit consumers based on their financial attributes.
-2. Marketing Strategies: Develop personalized marketing strategies for different customer segments.
-3. Outcome Improvement: Enhance the effectiveness of marketing campaigns and increase engagement.
+2. SME credit scoring.

 Project Structure
 Data Exploration: Explore and analyze the datasets for credit consumers and SMEs.
 Correlation Analysis: Investigate relationships between various financial attributes.
 Visualization: Create visualizations to gain insights into customer behavior.
 Clustering: Apply clustering algorithms to segment credit consumers.
-Marketing Strategies: Devise personalized marketing strategies for each cluster.
-Outcome Evaluation: Assess the impact of implemented strategies on customer engagement.
+Outcome Evaluation: Assess the credit scores of SMEs.
 Data Sources
 Credit Consumers Dataset
 SMEs Dataset